Anstow/TeamAwesome/README.md

 Running
 -------

 To run from source, you must first compile.
-This process requires GNU Make or equivalent, and header files for SDL and Pygame must be available on the system.
+This process requires GNU Make or equivalent or the version of Visual whatever-it's-called that was used to compile your Python version, and header files for SDL and Pygame must be available on the system.
 Just run

     make

+On Windows, this requires the command-line compiler ('cl') to be on your path, and assumes that SDL.h is in the directory 'sdl_include' above this directory (horrible, I know).

 Now, on systems with a sh-compatible shell, do

     ./run

-On other systems (Windows, for example), run game.py with your Python 2 executable.
+On other systems (Windows, for example), run run.py with your Python 2 executable.

 Controls
 --------